Windows OS Hub

 • RemoteAppLogoffTimeLimit

-In Windows Server 2008 R2, you could also set RDP session timeouts using a special console: tsconfig.msc (RD Session Host Configuration).
+In Windows Server 2008 R2, you could also set RDP session timeouts using a special tsconfig.msc (RD Session Host Configuration) console.
 It was enough to open the console and right-click RDP-Tcp -> Properties.
-The settings of session limits are located on the Sessions tab.
+The session timeout limits are located on the Sessions tab.
 However, there is no such console in newer Windows Server versions (although you can manually copy tsadmin.msc and tsconfig.msc files and use these consoles on newer Windows Server versions as well).

 tsconfig.msc session limits on windows server 2008 r2